freakybit/freakybit.github.io/_posts/2020-02-29-gods-of-the-future.markdown

 If there is something boiling inside you when you think about this, then you are not alone.
 We ask ourselves: how we can allow this to proceed?
 Isn't the world a just and equal place?
-Well, here is the problem.
-It's not and it will never be.
+Well, here is the problem - it's not and it will never be.
 Even a small deviation in abilities will cause a huge difference when we take into account a potentially infinite time span.
 If we discount the possibility of accidents, life extension programs will cause an inequality on the scale we have never seen.
 Some might propose a program in which people would be produced with the same gene pool and raised in similar conditions,